The Complete Guide to Gas Tungsten Arc Welding

 GTAW Advantages

-• Intense arc allows highly controlled heat input for the base metal.
-A relatively narrow heat affected region is thus created.
+• An intense arc allows highly controlled heat input to the base metal, creating a relatively narrow heat-affected region.

 • GTAW welding does not produce any slag.
 Flux is not needed for this welding procedure.
-Hence, there is no slag to chip off once the weld is complete nor does slag reduce obscure the weld joint.
+Hence, there is no slag to chip off once the weld is complete, nor does slag reduce or obscure the weld joint.

 • No spattering.
 Unlike stick welding that produces a lot of sparks and spattering, there is no spreading of molten metal around the arc.
 There are no sparks if the base metal is free of contaminants.